Guidance

 Pacific peoples' perception of child rights is connected to their expectations of children and, while all Pacific cultures understand the sacredness of a child, the notion that a child has the same independent and equal rights as an adult goes against norms, political and social practices and traditions.

 All caregiver perceptions of discipline, abuse or neglect are influenced by many things, including parental history, surrounding norms, religion, status of children, what constitutes harm and what is criminal.
 Pacific families with both parents working long hours may rely on older siblings to provide care or supervision, traditional health practices may influence engagement with western medical services or the emotional harm of exposure to violence may be minimised as it is not a physical injury.
-We need to understand the views, values and beliefs of the family so our assessment covers the best options for working with the family to address any concerns for the safety or care of the child.
+We need to understand the views, values and beliefs of the family so our considerations cover the best options for working with the family to address any concerns for the safety or care of the child.
+Tiaki Oranga and Organising my Practice can help with deepening our understanding of oranga, with a focus on safety.

 Seek cultural support and advice on working with families from different Pacific nations.